New program to promote NSW seafood

 Funding will be delivered in two streams, including grants for both small-scale and large-scale projects.
 The NSW Seafood Industry Council will administer the program.

-NSW Seafood Industry Council Chair Bryan Skepper says that close collaboration with government is the best way to ensure the future of the NSW seafood industry.
+NSW Seafood Industry Council Chair Bryan Skepper says close collaboration with government is the best way to ensure the future of the industry.

-“If our seafood businesses can better promote their produce, they will be able to get more local seafood on NSW plates,” he says.
-“That’s why we’re excited to be working hand-in-hand with the NSW government to showcase our world-leading seafood.”
+“If seafood businesses can better promote their produce, they’ll be able to get more seafood on NSW plates,” he says.
+“We’re excited to be working hand-in-hand with the NSW government to showcase our world-leading seafood.”